Rice Acceptance Rates

 What do students think of life at Rice?

 When it comes to measuring student satisfaction, many people look to a university’s student retention rate to see how many first-year students had a good enough experience to decide to stay on another year.
-In this area, Rice University excels with a freshman retention rate of 97% – well above the nation’s average.
+In this area, Rice University excels with a freshman retention rate of 97% – well above the nation’s average despite the Rice acceptance rate.
 Here’s a review from a Rice freshman for some perspective:

 “I love the inclusion and culture of care at Rice.
 It was always so important for me to go to a school that was diverse and small enough to feel like I mattered, but also large and prestigious enough to provide me with the opportunities to enter the workforce successfully.
 Rice University has an excellent system in place to help you in every way possible.
 Mentors and many staff are trained to guide us towards the path of our self-defined success.
 Professors are incredibly considerate.
 My peers are understanding and helpful.” – Anonymous Rice University Freshman 2020